amcgaugh/ir-blaster/LIRC/README.md

     $ irrecord -d /dev/lirc0 ~/lircd.conf

-Follow the instructions in the console - write the command (ie KEY_POWER) and then press the corresponding button on the remote.
+Follow the instructions in the console - write a valid command (ie: KEY_POWER) and then press the corresponding button on the remote.
 When you are done with all the button's you want recorded check to make sure that the recordings were captured by running:

     $ nano home/pi/lircd.conf